ymunemasa/data-tutorials/tutorials/hortonworks/using-the-command-line-to-manage-files-on-hdfs/tutorial1.md

 Hope this short tutorial was useful to get the basics of file management.

 ##Summary <a id="summary">
 Congratulations!
-We just learned to use commands to manage our files in HDFS.
-We know how to create, upload and list the the contents in our directories.
-We also acquired the skills to download files from HDFS to our local file system and explored a few advanced features of the command line.
+We just learned to use commands to manage our drivers.csv and trucks.csv dataset files in HDFS.
+We learned to create, upload and list the the contents in our directories.
+We also acquired the skills to download files from HDFS to our local file system and explored a few advanced features of HDFS file management using the command line.

 ## Further Reading <a id="further-reading"></a>
 - [HDFS Overview](http://hortonworks.com/hadoop/hdfs/)